08 Jan '16

 We’re all selling.

 And selling—by definition—sells happy.
 Only happy.
-The rishis tell us so.
+The sages of the past tell us so.

 The rabbit wheel of existence that includes happy includes sad, too.

-In the old texts we see a world described as dual.
-The binary eyes of the rational mind can see only a world of opposites.
+world as dual.
+The binary eyes of our rational mind can only see the world in terms of opposites.

 The Bhagavad Gita says,